SSimonada2007/Silent-Cheat-Engine/README.md

 <br>

 # How to use
- 1. Run it.
+ 1. Download && Extract
+ 2. Open folder && run Silent Cheat Engine (Cheat Engine.exe keep there)
- 2. Click on "Run Cheat Engine".
+ 3. Click on "Run Cheat Engine".
 (Run only once.
 If it wont run at the first time report it on gihub!)
 <br>

 # Author